rmsolgi/TensorLearn/README.md

 # TensorLearn

-TensorLearn is a Python library distributed on [Pypi](https://pypi.org) to implement tensor learning methods.

 This is a project under development.
-Yet, the available methods are final and functional.

 ## Installation